pedrotgn/pyactor/README.md

 <!-- +grafic tests -->

-It also includes communication between machines using XMLRPC and a second version that uses RabbitMQ message system in a just transparent way.
+It also includes communication between machines using XMLRPC and a second version that uses RabbitMQ message system in a transparent way.

 ### Installation
 Install using: